scilus/dmri-explorer/README.md

 ```
 sudo apt install mesa-common-dev
 ```
-Mesa common dev is an open-source implementation of OpenGL.
+`mesa-common-dev` is an open-source implementation of OpenGL.
 See this [link from wikipedia](https://en.wikipedia.org/wiki/OpenGL#Implementations) for more information.